indradhanush/indradhanush.github.io/about/index.md

 I am interested in the areas of distributed sytems and network programming.

-When I'm not thinking about code, I play the drums or I [paint](/paintings/).
+When not thinking about code, I play the drums or I [paint](/paintings/).

 Oh and if you are up for it, lets type race here [http://play.typeracer.com/](http://play.typeracer.com/).
 Should be fun!